The Credit Score You Need to Buy a House

 featured image

-What Your Credit Score Means to Lenders When You're Buying a House
+What Your Credit Score Do You Need to Buy a Home?

 Your credit score gives lenders an idea of how you manage your finances.
 A high credit score indicates that you manage your loans and credit cards well.
 You use them often yet make your payments on time.